a30001539/terraform-provider-azurerm/website/docs/r/data_factory_integration_runtime_self_hosted.html.markdown

 A `rbac_authorization` block supports the following:

 * `resource_id` - (Required) The resource identifier of the integration runtime to be shared.
-Changing this forces a new Data Factory to be created.
+Changing this forces a new Data Factory Integration Runtime to be created.

 -> **Please Note**: RBAC Authorization creates a [linked Self-hosted Integration Runtime targeting the Shared Self-hosted Integration Runtime in resource_id](https://docs.microsoft.com/en-us/azure/data-factory/create-shared-self-hosted-integration-runtime-powershell#share-the-self-hosted-integration-runtime-with-another-data-factory).
 The linked Self-hosted Integration Runtime needs Contributor access granted to the Shared Self-hosted Data Factory.
 See example [Shared Self-hosted](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples/data-factory/shared-self-hosted).